gregpriday/laravel-retry/README.md

 ## Features

-- Exponential backoff retry strategy
+- Multiple retry strategies for different use cases
 - Configurable retry attempts, delays, and timeouts
 - Progress tracking and logging
 - Built-in support for common HTTP/Guzzle exceptions